DavidMBurke/CSC201_FirstRepo/README.md

 # CSC201_CloneTest

-#Stephen Harris
+#David Burke

-The purpose of this repo is to test and verify you are able to access repositories created for this course.
+The purpose of this repo was to test and verify I am able to access repositories created for this course.